Refugee-Law-Lab/fca_bulk_data/readme.md

-### Repo for sharing, loading, and analyzing Federal Court of Appeal (Canada) cases programmatically decisions
+### Repo for sharing, loading, and analyzing Federal Court of Appeal (Canada) cases programmatically

 Sean Rehaag